Why in a time of economic crisis, are the banks swimming in cash?

 Another factor adding to the banks being flush with cash was the result of large companies needed to reassure shareholders and investors that they had cash reserves.
 To do this, they drew down their lines of credit and placed the money on deposit with the bank.

 To the average man and woman in the street, despite the harsh economic conditions and doubts about future employment prospects, they have not run to the bank to withdraw their money.
-The key reason for this is because the Federal Government deposit guarantee scheme that was implemented during the GFC, remains in place.
+The key reason for this is because the Federal Government Deposit Bond scheme that was implemented during the GFC, remains in place.
 Consumers are taking comfort knowing their money is 100% guaranteed by the government.

 So these confluence of events are the factors which have seen the banks holding very high levels of cash deposits.